+Acid exfoliants are potent chemical skin ingredients that work on the skin by loosening dead skin cells by removing the bonds in between skin cells.
+They work at sloughing away the build-up revealing brighter, healthy skin.
 There are two main types of acid exfoliants, Alpha Hydroxy Acids (AHA) and Beta Hydroxy Acids (BHA) Both of which work in similar ways on the skin and provide results that combat signs of ageing, congestion, blemishes, dull and uneven skin tone to name just a few.
 The large collection of acids in this family mean there is almost an acid for every skin type, from lactic acid for dry skin, to salicylic for the more blemish-prone skin type.

 With the increase of their popularity over recent years you can expect to find these active ingredients to be blended into a huge number of skincare products, such as face wash, toners and serums.
 It is generally understood that if you are wanting your entire skincare routine to deliver the best results, then including an acid exfoliant will help optimal skin penetration to any nourishing serums, face oils and other treatments.

 If you are wanting to learn more about the most frequently used acid exfoliants you can check out our dedicated guide about the skincare benefits of AHAs and BHAs over on our blog.
 Of course, not forgetting those of you with a sensitive skin type.
 Polyhydroxy Acids will help you combat any skin concerns without the known side effects of their more potent cousins, you can find out more about their skincare benefits in one of our most recent blog posts too.